Lake Tikitapu: History

-Legend of Lake Tikitapu
+Legend of Kataore

 Māori legend also surrounds the lake.
 Legend says that the Taniwha monster, named Kataore, lived in Lake Tikitapu.
 Kataore's initial loveable nature had changed as he grew up, and he became a mischievous taniwha who preyed on lone travellers.
 He was known to devour unsuspecting travelers in one gulp.

 Kataore's actions were getting out of hand, and he soon felt the rage of the neighbouring tribes.
 Kataore later made a detrimental mistake; he swallowed the chief's daughter, as she was on her way to be wed to a young chief, Reretoi.
 After hearing of this disaster, Reretoi assembled 140 bold warriors to seek revenge.
 Reretoi and his men managed to draw Kataore out of his cave and noose his neck, attack and slay him with tewhatewha and kotiate.
 Kataore's body was stripped of his flesh, and his heart was eaten by the tohunga between the Blue and Green Lakes.